 With one of the most developed economies around the world, Switzerland is attracting thousands of foreign investors every year so the necessity of concluding specific treaties was a priority for the Swiss government.

 Many of these treaties signed by Switerland are elaborated after the OECD model.
 This model was introduced in Switzerland in 2009 by the decision of the Federal Council which also decided to amend the existing treaties according to the Article 26 of the OECD Model Convention.
+Companies from the above mentioned countries should also verify the conditions imposed to the import of goods into this country; as a general rule, economic operators must use the EORI in Switzerland.

 The main regulation of the double tax treaties is that the withholding tax on income and capital can be reduced or exempt for the companies with shareholders with the residency in one of the above countries.
 The income can be partially withhold in Switzerland and refunded after the special application to the proper Swiss tax administration.
 Also, the income may not be taxed at all, if the nonresident proves that it is already taxed in the treaty country.